vippsas/vipps-checkout/vipps-checkout-api-faq.md

 ## Errors

+**Note: our error message format may evolve, so avoid building strict logic around it**

 Any errors that occur will return a non-successful response code with a body based on https://tools.ietf.org/html/rfc7807.

 Common errors include:
 * Invalid credentials (status code 401)
 * Missing mandatory fields in a request (status code 400)